-- 1.3.1 Any TTOC on the TTOC List pursuant to a Column C agreement at June 30, 2002 whose daily rate of pay effective June 30, 2002 is greater than the daily rate stipulated in the Column A agreement effective July 1, 2002 shall have their daily rate maintained until June 30, 2004 and any bridging period pursuant to Article A. 1.2 of the Collective Agreement. - 1.3.2 A "TTOC Schedule" shall be appended to the collective agreement that identifies each eligible TTOC and their daily rate at June 30, 2002.
+- 1.3.1 Any TTOC on the TTOC List pursuant to a Column C agreement at June 30, 2002 whose daily rate of pay effective June 30, 2002 is greater than the daily rate stipulated in the Column A agreement effective July 1, 2002 shall have their daily rate maintained until June 30, 2004 and any bridging period pursuant to Article A. 1.2 of the Collective Agreement. - 1.3.2 A "TTOC Schedule" shall be appended to the Collective Agreement that identifies each eligible TTOC and their daily rate at June 30, 2002.

-Sample Teacher Teaching on Call Schedule:
+Sample TTOC Schedule:

-Name Dai ly Rate Effective June 30, 2002
+Name Da aily Rate Effective June 30, 2002

 First Last \$159.64

 First Last \$166.70

-NOTE: In some districts the daily rate for TTOCs will be the same for allT TOCs on the Schedule.
+NOTE: In some districts the daily rate for TTOCs will be the same for all TTOCs on the Schedule.

-- 1.3.3 The daily rate of pay for non-certificated teacher replacements in School Districts #08 (Kootenay Lake) and #82 (Coast Mountains) shall continue according to the terms and conditions of the Column C agreement unless varied pursuant to 9.3.2 of this Letter of Understanding. - 1.3.4 The local parties shall compile and forward these "TTOC Schedules" to the provincial parties.
+1.3.3 The daily rate of pay for non-certificated teacher replacements in School Districts #08 (Kootenay Lake) and #82 (Coast Mountains) shall continue according to the terms and conditions of the Column C agreement unless varied pursuant to 9.3.2 of this Letter of Understanding.
+1.3.4 The local parties shall compile and forward these "TTOC Schedules" to the provincial parties.